lethanhtupk/website-optimization-slide/slides.md

 <div class="flex flex-row">
   <div class="w-2/3">
-    - CSS stands for CSS object model <br>
+    - CSSOM stands for CSS object model <br>
-    - When browser encounters a HTML element, it creates a JavaScript object called a node. <br>
+    - After the browser has done constructing the DOM, it'll read CSS from all the sources (external, embedded, inline, user-agent, etc.) to construct CSSOM. <br>
-    - After create a node, the browser has to create a **tree-like structure** of created nodes.
+    - Each node in CSSOM tree contains the style information that will be applied to DOM elements that it target.
   </div>
   <div class="w-1/3 pl-4">
     <img class="object-contain" src="/CSSOM.png">